 “INSTANT HOUSE.
 It will come delivered in two trailer trucks and within 48 hours will be completely assembled down to the last fixture and appliance.”

 The significance of the home is the contribution it has provided to the prefabricated housing movement.
 The ‘Frost House’ is a combination of glass walls and aluminum panels, fitted into a steel framework.
 The system for construction and the materials themselves were patent protected, granted on September 11th, 1962.
 The interiors were a collaboration with Paul McCobb, designing the built-in furniture and kitchens, with Knoll providing the selections for case goods, soft and occasional furnishings.
 Although, like Jean Prouve’s experimental homes they never met mass production as intended.

 Research is being conducted to determine the true age of the home.
-It was thought that the house was built in 1958, however, documentation indicates that Alside Home Corporation was not in operations until the early 60s, and that they were only around for a few short years.
+It was thought that the house was built in 1958, however, we believe that is the date that the land it sits on was sub-divided, the Frost Children shared that they moved in in 1964.
+This aligns with the documentation that indicates Alside Home Corporation was not in operations until the early 60s, and that they were only around for a few short years.
 With approximately 200 home sales, however many were never built.

 It continues to be a private residence, and is currently being considered, with the assistance of Indiana Landmarks, for a National Historic Register designation.
 Please join us as we discover more about the history, and stories associated to ‘The Frost House’, and share this untold story with the world.